 6.1 Overview

 Despite improvements in ENSO simulations throughout recent decades, model ENSO predictions ultimately remain limited by error growth.
 Determining the accompanying dynamical processes that drive the growth of certain types of errors may help the community better recognize what sources of error may be intrinsic to the system.
 This chapter applies a dynamical analysis to a previously developed CCSM4 error growth ensemble that has been used to assess noise-driven coupled instability induced error growth that affects ENSO predictability (chapters 4 and 5).
 Anomalous heat flux convergence terms related to positive feedback mechanisms are computed to compare error growth mechanisms with those associated with typical model ENSO behavior.
-Daily fields are utilized to determine the instigator of the instability and a new approach to identifying sources of the spring predictability barrier in coupled models is discussed.
+Daily fields are utilized to determine the instigator of the instability and a new approach to identifying sources of the spring predictability barrier in coupled models is presented.
 Overall results are in line with the hypothesis that noise-driven errors can provide an intrinsic limit to ENSO predictability.

 6.2 Background

-El Niño – Southern Oscillation (ENSO) is the dominant variability in the tropical Pacific, with teleconnected influences that uniquely affect weather and climate on a global scale (e.g., Ropelewski and Halpert, 1986, 1987; Trenberth et al., 1998; Tang and Neelin, 2004; Lee et al., 2014; Infanti and Kirtman, 2015).
-Understanding the sources of ENSO forecast errors and the dynamical processes that accompany their growth (when applicable) can help us better distinguish what kinds of error can potentially be improved upon and what sources of error may be intrinsic to the system.
+El Niño – Southern Oscillation (ENSO) is the dominant variability in the tropical Pacific, with teleconnected influences that uniquely affect weather and climate on a global scale (e.g., Ropelewski and Halpert, 1986, 1987; Trenberth et al., 1998; Tang and Neelin, 2004; Lee et al., 2014b; Infanti and Kirtman, 2015).
+Understanding the sources of ENSO forecast errors and the dynamical processes that accompany their growth (when applicable) can help us better distinguish what kinds of error can potentially be improved upon and what sources of error may be intrinsic and thus set the limit to predictability of the system.

 Model predictions of ENSO are ultimately limited by error growth, including initial condition errors (McPhaden, 2003), systematic model errors (Guilyardi et al., 2009; Bellenger et al., 2014), and noise-driven errors (Xue et al., 1997; Samelson and Tziperman, 2001; Karspeck et al., 2006; Larson and Kirtman, 2015a; 2015b).
 Initial condition and systematic model errors are active areas of research that have the potential to reduce errors, whereas noise-driven errors could be an intrinsic limit to predictability (Samelson and Tziperman, 2001; Schopf and Burgman, 2006).
 Despite improvements over the past decades in tropical Pacific observations (Wallace et al., 1998; McPhaden et al., 2001) and model simulated ENSO (Bellenger et al., 2014), longer lead time ENSO predictions continue to fall victim to poor verification due to the so-called “spring predictability barrier” (SPB; Webster and Yang, 2002; Kirtman et al., 2002; Jin et al., 2008; Duan and Wei, 2013; Lopez and Kirtman, 2014; Levine and McPhaden, 2015), suggesting the problem could be related (although not exclusively) to noise-driven errors.

 Isolating noise-driven error growth in fully coupled models is complicated due to the hierarchy of spatiotemporal scales of variability resolved by the model.
 Mathematical empirical techniques, including optimal perturbations (e.g., Penland and Sardeshmuhk, 1995; Kleeman and Moore, 1997) are often applied to coupled model data to isolate the fastest growing (optimal) modes of a dynamical system.
 These modes are found to produce final state error structures that are ENSO-like, thus potentially impacting ENSO predictability.
 In a different approach, Larson and Kirtman (2015b) develop a methodology to isolate and model noise-driven error growth in a fully coupled model.
-The authors use an ensemble approach and produce a noise-driven spread to assess implications for ENSO predictability.
-In comparison to empirical techniques, the benefit to modeling error growth itself is that no implicit assumptions about the climate state or the internal dynamics are necessary and the statistics need not be stationary.
+An ensemble approach was used to produce a noise-driven spread to assess implications for ENSO predictability.
+In comparison to empirical techniques, the benefit to modeling error growth itself is that no implicit assumptions about the climate state or the internal dynamics are necessary and the statistics are not required to be stationary.